-Generally, Engrosser’s Script is a visually-cursive Latin-based calligraphic script executed with a steel pen point inside of an oblique penholder.
-The forms are generally forward-leaning 35-40° from vertical, although more extreme varieties in each direction may occur.
+Engrosser’s Script is an American style of calligraphy developed during the late nineteenth century.
+Its core characteristics are similar to those of its primary influence—a number of English handwriting variations known collectively as “English Roundhand”.
+It is a cursive, Latin-alphabet-based calligraphic script executed with a steel pen inside of an oblique penholder.
+The forms generally lean 35°-40° forward from vertical, although extreme varieties of slant in each direction do occur.

-Engrosser’s Script differs from its predecessor in a few unique ways:
+Engrosser’s Script differs from English Roundhand in a few unique ways:

-- ES is not a ‘cursive’ script in the way that it is created.
-The letters are assembled with a variety of strokes between which the pen is lifted from the paper.
-This is known as ‘modularity‘ and thus implies a modular nature of the script.
+- ES is not a “cursive” script in the true sense.
+The letters are assembled strokes between which the pen is lifted from the paper.
+This is known as “modularity,” and implies a modular nature of the script.

 The term ‘Roundhand’ functions best when used as an umbrella term for a variety of different styles of calligraphy.
 When compared with ‘ES’, the most commonly pictured type of Roundhand is English Roundhand, which is the direct English predecessor to the Engrosser’s Script utilized in America.